galaxyproject/training-material/topics/assembly/tutorials/flye-assembly/tutorial.md

 title: 'Genome assembly using PacBio data'
 zenodo_link: 'https://zenodo.org/record/5702408#.YZUb5uvjIiU'
+tags:
+  - assembly
+  - pacbio
 questions:
 - How to perform genome assembly with PacBio data ?
 - How to check assembly quality ?
 objectives:
 - Assemble a Genome
 - Assess assembly quality
-time_estimation: 3H
+time_estimation: 6h
+level: Intermediate
 key_points:
 - The take-home messages
 - They will appear at the end of the tutorial
 contributors:
-- Anthony Bretaudeau
+- abretaud
-- Alexandre Cormier
+- alexcorm
-- Erwan Corre
+- r1corre
-- Laura Leroi
+- lleroi
-- Stéphanie Robin
+- stephanierobin

 ---